-Aboriginal families having their baby at the Women's and Children's Hospital will now have access to South Australia’s first ever purpose-built unit for the Aboriginal Family Birthing Program.
+Aboriginal families having their baby at the Women's and Children's Hospital have access to South Australia’s first ever purpose-built unit for the Aboriginal Family Birthing Program.

 This service is essential to help close the gap.
 Currently, 15 percent of Aboriginal babies are born at a low birth weight compared to 7.4 percent of non-Aboriginal babies, and 15 percent of Aboriginal babies are born prematurely compared to 9.3 percent of non-Aboriginal babies.

-Providing these maternity services in a culturally appropriate environment with the support of midwives, medical consultants, Aboriginal Maternal Infant Care (AMIC) workers, social workers and family support workers is an important step forward in the delivery of culturally safe health care.
+Providing these maternity services in a culturally appropriate environment with the support of midwives, medical consultants, Aboriginal Maternal Infant Care (AMIC) workers, social workers and family support workers is an important step forward in the delivery of culturally sensitive antenatal and postnatal care.

-The program has significantly improved health outcomes for Aboriginal babies over the years, including decreased rates of prematurity and increased birth weights, and providing care in a purpose-built facility will better support Aboriginal families through their birthing journey.
+The program has significantly improved health outcomes for Aboriginal babies over the years, including decreased rates of prematurity and increased birth weights.

 There are currently 11 Aboriginal women working with other staff in the program, who have been employed through the Closing the Gap initiative.